ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 - `DirectParameter`: A non-tracking parameter (i.e. the value is independent of the current beam path).
 This currently does not require a `Component` but is instead directly passed a `PVWrapper` through which it talks to the motors.
     - `SlitGapParameter`: A specific type of `DirectParameter` describing slit gaps (functionally the same)
 - `EnumParameter`: A parameter which can take multiple values; the value is set as read back on move.
+- `VirtualParameter`: A parameter that is not actually tied to a motor and does not have any component associated with it.
+Values passed to this parameter is used as an engineer correction at run time.
 ### Arguments

 #### Required: